Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 What is a Chart of Accounts (and why it matters)?

-• Assets: what the business owns
+• Assets: asset accounts that track what the company owns

-• Liabilities: what the business owes
+• Liabilities: liability accounts that track what the company owes

 • Equity: the owner’s stake

-• Revenue: income from business activity
+• Revenue: revenue accounts that capture income from normal business operations

 • Expenses: costs required to generate revenue